Comcast Lawsuit: Everything You Need to Know

-Elizabeth O’Neil filed a putative class action against Comcast, accusing it of improper protection of her personal information.
+Elizabeth O’Neil filed a putative class action against Comcast, accusing it of failing to protect her personal information.

 O’Neil used Xfinity wireless internet at home.
-In November 2017, she was notified that her Xfinity account was charged for several cell phones shipped to various addresses in the U.S. – a purchase she never knew about.
-Obviously, O’Neil’s personal and payment information had been stolen.
-The lack of any security measures allowed identity thieves to access her accounts and purchase cell phones.
+In November 2017, she was notified that her Xfinity account was charged for several cell phones shipped to various addresses in the U.S., transactions about which she knew nothing.
+O’Neil’s personal and payment information had been stolen.
+The lack of sufficient security measures had allowed identity thieves to access her Comcast account.

-The U.S. District Court ruled O’Neil to bring the claims in individual arbitration in accordance with the subscriber agreement she signed.
+The U.S. District Court ruled that O’Neil must resolve the claims in individual arbitration in accordance with the subscriber agreement she signed.

 Do you remember signing the contract?

 In the case of Strange v.
-Comcast Corp., Clinton Strange, the Plaintiff, opposed Comcast’s motion to compel arbitration and litigation.
-The Plaintiff did not consider he entered any arbitration agreement with Comcast, because he did not remember either signing an initial agreement or getting an updated version of it.
+Comcast Corp., Clinton Strange, opposed Comcast’s motion to compel arbitration.
+Strange did not believe that he had entered any arbitration agreement with Comcast.
+He refuted Comcast’s claim that he had either signed an initial agreement or received an updated version of it.

-However, the court satisfied Comcast’s motion, as Louisiana law does not require an arbitration agreement to be signed.
-What is more, according to the court ruling, the Plaintiff demonstrated the receipt of the agreement and his consent to it by paying the bill, to which the agreement had been attached, and continuing to use the service.
+However, the court sided with Comcast, as Louisiana law does not require an arbitration agreement to be signed.
+According to the ruling, the Plaintiff demonstrated the receipt of the agreement and his consent to it by paying the bill, to which the agreement had been attached, and by continuing to use the service.

 Success in the small claims court

-The story of Wayne, former Comcast customer, begins with never getting a working signal.
-After multiple visits of Comcast technicians, which made no change to the signal quality, Wayne refused to pay Comcast for the services and canceled the services.
+Wayne, a former Comcast customer, never got a working signal.
+After Comcast technicians visited multiple times with no improvement, Wayne refused to pay Comcast and canceled the service.

-As it turned out later, Comcast continued to expect the payments and marked them as overdue, which damaged Wayne’s credit rate and made him pay more for refinancing his house.
-Filing the lawsuit to the small claims court, the plaintiff has managed to receive compensation for the original damage plus five percent annual interest and costs.
+Comcast continued to expect the payments and marked them as overdue, damaging Wayne’s credit rating, increasing the interest he paid refinancing his house.
+By filing a lawsuit to the small claims court, Wayne has managed to receive full compensation.

 What small-claims lawsuits you can file against Comcast